Frequently Asked Questions

 FAQs

-Te Tiriti o Waitangi was written in te Reo Māori and was agreed by Māori rangatira (chiefs) and the Crown in 1840.
-Importantly, it guaranteed the tino rangatiratanga Māori had always had since they discovered Aotearoa would not be disturbed.
-The Treaty of Waitangi was in English and included reference to sovereignty, power to make laws over all people in Aotearoa, which was never discussed or agreed.
-Our workshops focus on what was actually agreed.
+Te Tiriti o Waitangi was written in te reo Māori and agreed by Māori rangatira and the Crown in 1840.
+It guaranteed that the tino rangatiratanga Māori had always held would not be disturbed.
+The Treaty of Waitangi was written in English and introduced the idea of the Crown having sovereignty over all people in Aotearoa.
+This is something that was never discussed or agreed.
+Our workshops focus on what was actually agreed, and why that matters today.

 Who are the workshops for?